V01dDweller/dotfiles/README.md

 ## My Dotfile collection ##

 This is a small collection of the dotfiles I've accumulated over the years.
-I use them in a few environments from RHEL/CentOS, Cygwin and WSL/Debian/Ubuntu.
+I use them in a few environments from RHEL/CentOS, Cygwin, WSL/Debian/Ubuntu and MacOS.
 Most are self-explanatory.

 ```
 dotfiles/